top of page

 George Gibb probably had a hand in the elegantly phrased letter that was circulated to local gentlemen in an effort to secure funding for the band.

-One final name change takes us up to date: after UDI were bought over by Fugro Survey, the Band were allowed to drop the UDI part of their name, and voted to rebrand themselves “Granite City Brass”, referring to Aberdeen’s well known soubriquet.
-The story came full circle when, a couple of years later, the Band were welcomed back into the premises of Stoneywood Paper Mill by owners Arjo Wiggins with the offer of excellent rehearsal and storage facilities (an act of corporate generosity of which the Pirie family would surely have approved), thus allowing the Band to continue to fulfil the aims set out by George Gibb and his friends almost 175 years ago.
+One final name change takes us up to date: after UDI were bought over by Fugro Survey, the band were allowed to drop the UDI part of their name, and voted to rebrand themselves “Granite City Brass”, referring to Aberdeen’s well-known soubriquet.
+The story came full circle when, a couple of years later, the band were welcomed back into the premises of Stoneywood Paper Mill by owners Arjo Wiggins with the offer of excellent rehearsal and storage facilities – an act of corporate generosity of which the Pirie family would surely have approved – thus allowing the band to continue to fulfil the aims set out by George Gibb and his friends more than 170 years ago.

 history_196070c.jpg